impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 >
 > Now, on the standard front, POSIX specifies the `command -v` and `-V` commands (which used to be optional until POSIX.2008).
 UNIX specifies the `type` command (no option).
 That's all (`where`, `which`, `whence` are not specified in any standard).

-Another good StackOverflow question [here](https://stackoverflow.com/questions/592620/how-can-i-check-if-a-program-exists-from-a-bash-script) ("How would I validate that a program exists, in a way that will either return an error and exit, or continue with the script?"), with answer [here](https://stackoverflow.com/a/677212/2143275).
+Another good StackOverflow question [here](https://stackoverflow.com/questions/592620/how-can-i-check-if-a-program-exists-from-a-bash-script){:target="_blank" rel="noopener"} ("How would I validate that a program exists, in a way that will either return an error and exit, or continue with the script?"), with answer [here](https://stackoverflow.com/a/677212/2143275){:target="_blank" rel="noopener"}.
 An excerpt:

 > ### POSIX compatible:
 >